Updated December 15, 2020

 December is here!
 Now, how are you going to spend your savings and bonus this Christmas?

 The countdown for Christmas is felt more than ever as the last month of the year rolled in.
 Most of us are now looking forward to the 13th-month bonus after the whole year of living payday to payday.
 The year-end bonus seems to be a lifesaver for those who weren’t able to save up.
 And for those who’ve got savings, congratulations!

 This Christmas, it is best to be wise spenders to fully feel that your money has been well spent.
 Nobody wants to wake up after Christmas Eve with empty pockets, not seeing a trace of your money but unwashed dishes and leftovers from Noche Buena.

 How to Calculate Your 13th Month Pay

-We have to accept the fact that a lot of Filipinos look forward to the 13th month pay because it is the only cash they expect to spend in Christmas and New Year celebrations.
+We have to accept the fact that many Filipinos look forward to the 13th-month pay because it is the only cash they expect to spend on Christmas and New Year celebrations.

 How do you calculate your bonus?
 This mandatory bonus is based on your earned salary this year.